Chief Tax Information Officer

 In addition to the QBI deduction, here are seven of the most important and common deductions available to gig-economy workers, freelancers, contractors, the self-employed, small business owners, and entrepreneurs.
 Depending on their profession and whether they qualify for these deductions, these taxpayers may be able to deduct:

-If you’ve made $600 or more from any one gig, you should receive Form 1099-MISC, and if you’ve been paid through a third party, you can expect to get Form 1099-K if you’ve been paid at least $20,000, or have at least 200 transactions.
+If you’ve made $600 or more from any one gig, you should receive Form 1099-NEC, and if you’ve been paid through a third party, you can expect to get Form 1099-K if you’ve been paid at least $600.
 Even if you receive neither of these forms, you are still responsible for reporting – and paying taxes on – this income.

 If you’re self-employed in America’s rapidly expanding gig economy, getting to know the tax deductions you might qualify for can help you stay ready and keep track of your job-related spending throughout the year.
 Don’t be surprised at tax time; stay informed and stay on top of your taxes.

 If a business paid you $600 or more for work you completed as a non-employee, you should receive Form 1099-NEC.
 If you’ve been paid at least $600 through a third party, you can expect to get Form 1099-K. Any income you recieved "under the table" or as direct payments and not reported on a 1099-NEC or 1099-K must still be reported and, you’re still responsible for claiming the income and paying taxes on it.

 Filing your taxes as a self-employed worker can be quite different from managing your taxes as a full-time worker at a single company.
 Whether you’re a gig economy worker, freelancer, contractor, small business owner, or entrepreneur, you may be able to save money in the form of self-employment tax deductions.